ChristianMorton/Emote-Bot/README.md

-# SlapBot
+# Emote Bot

-SlapBot was initally a discord bot written to "slap" my friends virtually as a ping/joke.
+Emote Bot was initally a discord bot written to "slap" my friends virtually as a ping/joke.
 Now it has become an emote bot with /hug, /love and more emotes.